USD Pont Donnaz Hône Arnad Evançon

-USD Pont Donnaz Hône Arnad Evançon is an Italian association football club, based in Pont-Saint-Martin, Aosta Valley.
+USD Pont Donnaz Hône Arnad Evançon, briefly PDHAE, is an Italian association football club, based in Pont-Saint-Martin, Aosta Valley.
 The club plays its home matches at the 2,500-seat Stadio Crestella.
-It currently plays in Serie D.
+It currently plays in Eccellenza.

 History

-PDHAE was founded in 2013 by merging USD Pont-Donnaz and USD Hone Arnad.
+PDHAE was founded between 2013 and 2019, by merging USD Pont-Donnaz, USD Hone Arnad and GS Évançon.
 The club finished first in the Eccellenza Piedmont-Aosta Valley for the 2020-2021 season, earning promotion to Serie D for the first time in its history.